flavienbwk/Neo4j-Example-Spotifylike/README.md

 This is a ressource allowing us to get the list of the titles of the songs, along with many (many) data such as the bitrates of the musics or the related artists of the artist who created the music.

-All of that is stored inside `.h5` files.
+Each data of a song is stored inside its `.h5` file.
 This file format contains a folder and file tree containing data.
 Roughly speaking, these files contain batches of data in tables (as in Excel).